To get more new personal injury clients, you need to position yourself where people are already searching for your services.

 Creating and repurposing content for YouTube is a powerful way to increase your visibility, especially considering it is the world’s second most popular search engine.
-However, in today’s digital era, it’s crucial to extend your reach beyond just one platform.
+However, in today’s digital era, extending your reach beyond just one platform is crucial.
 Leveraging platforms like TikTok, Twitter, and Instagram is equally important.

 Transform FAQ responses from your website or other platforms such as Avvo into engaging video content.
-Today’s technology makes it easy to produce high-quality videos using just a smartphone and a microphone.
+Today’s technology makes producing high-quality videos easy using a smartphone and a microphone.
 By investing time in creating FAQ videos and uploading them to YouTube, TikTok, Twitter, and Instagram, you are expanding your presence across multiple platforms where potential clients may be seeking answers.

 Working from home doesn’t have to limit your client engagement.
 In fact, it’s an excellent opportunity to connect with potential clients through these digital channels.
 By creating informative and engaging videos, you can effectively get in front of potential clients, answer their questions, and establish your credibility in your field.